dendronhq/dendron-site/vault/dendron.ref.commands.md

 Shows a Markdown preview view.
 This preview supports rendering Dendron features, such as note refs, wikilinks, custom image properties, and more. `Show Preview` supports previewing Dendron notes and regular Markdown files such as a project `README.md`.

+When run while there is already a dendron preview open, the command closes the preview.

+> ⚠️ This is a deprecated command.
+Please consider using [[Show Preview|dendron.ref.commands#show-preview]] instead.

 ### Toggle Preview

-Toggles a Markdown preview view.
-Same functionality as `Dendron: Show Preview` but `Toggle Preview` closes the preview view when it's already open.
+Shows a Markdown preview view.
+This preview supports rendering Dendron features, such as note refs, wikilinks, custom image properties, and more. `Show Preview` supports previewing Dendron notes and regular Markdown files such as a project `README.md`.

+When run while there is already a dendron preview open, the command closes the preview.

 ### Show Preview (legacy)